 Droopy and limp branches in the entire plant are a clear symbol of improper growing situations.

 But why is your Norfolk pine limp and drooping?

-Various factors like lightning condition, low humidity, erratic watering, nutrition deficiencies are responsible for it.
+Various factors like lightning conditions, low humidity, erratic watering, and nutrition deficiencies are responsible for it.